Mikko's code blog

 An important thing to remember when developing web-applications is that your own front end JavaScript app isn’t the only one that can use your API.
 Your API might not be intended as public, but it still can be.
 If the server HTTP API is available at a public address, everyone can try to use it with a HTTP client of their choice.

 One day, I was just checking prices, with no extra intentions, for a trip I was going to make.
-While browsing, I noticed that the ferry operator’s site contained a very familiar looking form for inserting discount codes.
+While browsing, I noticed that the flight operator’s site contained a very familiar looking form for inserting discount codes.

 Very familiar looking form for inserting discount codes